kaizen0890/image-processing-toolbox/README.md

 # image-processing-toolbox
-Toolbox for consecutive image process using OpenCV3.0 library on Visual studio 2012 platform
+This is toolbox for consecutive image process using OpenCV3.0 library on Visual studio 2012 platform.
+This program provides fast image processing algortihm development with multiple image process operation using OpenCV library.

 ## How can you get started
 https://docs.opencv.org/2.4/doc/tutorials/introduction/windows_visual_studio_Opencv/windows_visual_studio_Opencv.html<br />